-- The Tetanus, Diphtheria, Pertussis, Polio (Tdap-IPV) Vaccine is given as one dose to children 4-6 years of age.
+- This vaccine is given as one dose to children 4-6 years of age.
 This is a booster dose for children who were immunized against diphtheria, tetanus, pertussis, and polio at a younger age.

 - The Tdap vaccine can also be given to children 7 years of age and older who have not been fully immunized, and to adults or immigrants who have not been immunized or whose immunization history is unknown.